The 41st annual Workshop will take place July 23-28, 2018.

 |12:30pm||Lunch||May Stone-Dining Hall|

-The David Payne Writers’ Workshop Scholarship Endowment, the Lucy Furman Pratt (Rodman) Scholarship Fund, the Thelma Smallwood Scholarship Fund, the Mike and Frieda Mullins Scholarship Fund, and the Appalachian Writers’ Workshop Scholarship Fund make it possible for us to offer full and partial scholarships to aspiring writers.
+The David Payne Writers’ Workshop Scholarship Endowment, the Lucy Furman Pratt (Rodman) Scholarship Fund, the Thelma Smallwood Scholarship Fund, the Mike and Frieda Mullins Scholarship Fund, Nikki Giovanni Scholarships for Women Writers of Color, and the Appalachian Writers’ Workshop Scholarship Fund make it possible for us to offer full and partial scholarships to aspiring writers.
 The availability of scholarships depends on the amount of donations we receive each year.

 Scholarships are generally available to college students and graduate students who aspire to be writers and have financial need, though some exceptions are made.
 Scholarships will only be awarded for tuition and on campus arrangements (they are unavailable for off campus/hotels).
 Any scholarship recipient who opts to stay off campus or exclude meals from their registration will only be awarded the amount for tuition, regardless of the initial scholarship offer.